kintel/csg-demo/CSG-notes.md

    pass where only the depth buffer is taken from the product's components and the color buffer from the previously generated float texture

+### Merge using ID materials

+Another way of optimizing merging is to render each product with "ID materials" into the color buffer.
+When merging, we only merge depth values into the framebuffer, and we simply write depth value only for the fragments which has a matching ID in the color buffer, using a normal depth test.

+When doing this, a fully merged Z buffer will be available in the framebuffer.
+We can then render using normal material as a final pass using ane EQUAL depth test.

+tree.js challenges: How to transfer the ID material per object?
+* Duplicate geometry and add colors as vertex attributes
+* Duplicate material per object and set color
+* Patch three.js to allow transfer of additional uniforms per object

 ### Special case: Only intersections